cyzhao126/POEN/README.md

 ## Introduction

-This is the official repository for *SEFN：Segment-aware Evidential Fusion Network for Trustworthy Video Sewer Defect Classification*.
+This is the official repository for *Guiding Trustworthy Video Sewer Inspection With Pareto-Optimal Evidential Network*.
 In this repository, we release the splits of training set and test set for $\tau_{cls}$ and $\tau_{ood}$, as well as the source code.

 ## Installation

 1、Create conda environment:
 ```
-$ conda create -n SEFN python=3.7
+$ conda create -n POEN python=3.7
-$ conda activate SEFN
+$ conda activate POEN
 ```
 2、This code was implemented with python 3.7, torch 1.10.0+cu113
 ```